andersonhsporto/cliente-consulta-banco/README.md

 ### `docker-compose up`

-Builds the app for production to the `build` folder.\
+Build the container and run the app in the production mode.\

 ### `npm run eject`